-Customizing Link Styles With the Froala WYSIWYG Editor in React
+Customizing Link Styles with Froala WYSIWYG Editor in React

 The Froala WYSIWYG Editor streamlines content creation and editing for websites.
 Its vast array of features positions it as a go-to for developers keen on integrating rich text editing into their web platforms.
 One standout feature allows users to style links using custom CSS classes through the “linkStyles” configuration option.